- Is email marketing overrated?

 Importance of email marketing in 2021

 So why is email marketing so popular?
-Because it has an incredible ROI, can be used for multiple purposes, and it converts!
+Email marketing = ROI.
+It can be used for multiple purposes, and it converts!
 The stats below prove it:

 - 21% of sent emails are opened within the first hour of delivery.

 - Email marketing ROI is 4200% ($42 for every $1 spent).

 - 59% of B2B marketers prefer email for lead generation.